Kentucky Libraries Unbound

-No. Kentucky Libraries Unbound is designed to use your library card.
-You may use your library barcode to sign in.
+No. Kentucky Libraries Unbound is designed to use the library card you already have.

 How do I find items to check out?

-Once you’re signed in at http://kyunbound.lib.overdrive.com you will notice that there is a search box, as well as a page of featured items.
+Once you’re signed in at http://kyunbound.lib.overdrive.com, you will notice that there is a search box, as well as a page of featured items.
 You can use the search box by simply entering keywords related to the title or topic you are interested in.
 You can also click on any of the featured items directly, or use the list of subjects and collections on the left-hand side of the screen.
-To view information and availability for any specific title, just click on the small “thumbnail” picture for the item.
+To view information and availability for any specific title, just click on the cover image for the item.

 How do I check out items?

-After clicking on a specific title, the information screen will show you what types of devices that title is compatible with, whether it is available for checkout, and so on.
-Assuming it is available, clicking on “Borrow” will direct you to the login page (if you are not already logged in) where you will be asked for the name of your home library, then your library card number.
+After clicking on a specific title, the information screen will show you what devices that title is compatible with, and if it is available for checkout.
+If it is available, clicking on “Borrow” will direct you to the login page (if you are not already logged in) where you will be asked for the name of your home library and your library card number.
 After successfully signing in, the items are automatically checked out to you and ready to download.